BA(Hons) Education in Professional Practice

 - Overall score of 6.0 with 6.0 in each component

-120 credits at Level 1 and 120 credits at Level 2 in Education or a related subject, from a Foundation Degree or equivalent.
-For example:
+120 credits at Level 4 and 120 credits at Level 5 in Education or a related subject, from a Foundation Degree or equivalent.
+For example, FdA Educational Support.
+Applicants without a Foundation Degree are considered, dependent on evidence of their alternative professional qualification and/or educational experience; such applicants may be invited to an online interview to discuss suitability for the course.

 We will not be able to consider your application if you require a Tier 4 visa.